Neitikjangra/ForensiQ/ksp_dashboard/README.md

 ## Other docs in this repo

-- [`CHANGES.md`](CHANGES.md) — the full changelog across every revision of this project (bug fixes, the real-data migration, the four rebuilt "stub" tabs, the responsive-nav fix, the Live AI layer, and this README/cleanup pass).
-- [`DEPLOY.md`](DEPLOY.md) — copy-pasteable deployment steps for GitHub
-  Pages, Netlify, Vercel, and Cloudflare Pages.
 - [`data/real/SOURCES.md`](data/real/SOURCES.md) — exact source citation
   for every real figure used in the dashboard.